Considering a Heated Driveway? Here's How Much It'll Cost to Install One

 This May Also Interest You: How to Prepare for a Snowstorm

-For homeowners across the regions of the United States where it gets very cold, such as the Midwest and Northeast, winter is synonymous with snow removal.
-And for those with steep driveways, this can be particularly concerning, since getting cars up snow- or ice-covered incline can sometimes be impossible.
+For homeowners in Canada and across the regions of the United States where it gets very cold, such as the Midwest and Northeast, winter is synonymous with snow removal.
+And for those with steep driveways, this can be particularly concerning, since getting cars up snow- or ice-covered inclines can sometimes be impossible.
 Meanwhile, for those who are older or who live alone, all that shoveling can be daunting.

 When it comes to heated driveways, there are two main types: portable heating mats or a built-in heating system.
 Both work by heating up the ground before a single snowflake hits, so that when the snow does fall, it begins to melt immediately upon contact with your driveway, preventing accumulation.
 These heating systems also help prevent ice buildup on your driveway, which can cause a slipping hazard.